Skip to content

 temp: 56478

-Do not let the Raspberry Pi remain at high temperatures (above 80 degrees Celsius) for long periods
+Do not allow the Raspberry Pi to remain at high temperatures (above 80 degrees Celsius) for long periods.